hhzzk/diary-spider/README.md

 Introduction
 =====
-&emsp;&emsp;A spider to get user information and diary from timepill.net<br>
+A spider to get user information and diary from timepill.net<br>

-&emsp;&emsp;Totally 3 threads, userSpider used to get user information, outedateDiarySpider used to get outedate diary and<br>
-&emsp;&emsp;realtimeDiarySpider used to get new diary <br>
+Totally 3 threads, userSpider used to get user information, outedateDiarySpider used to get outedate diary and<br> realtimeDiarySpider used to get new diary <br>

-&emsp;&emsp;This project was written for learning python
+This project was written for learning python

 Python lib used in this project:
 ----